J’irai où ton souffle nous mène

 When a client is sending “give me the next page”, the interaction is stateful, because the server needs the previous message to understand what page it should serve.
 In contrast, “give me the third page of search results for ‘

-apple’” is stateless because it is fully self-explanatory—at the cost of a substantially longer message length.
+apple’” is stateless because it is fully self-explanatory—

 REST adds the constraint that the client–server interaction must be stateless, thereby inducing the properties of visibility, reliability, and scalability .
 This means that every request to the server must contain all necessary information to process it, so its understanding does not depend on previously sent messages.
 This constraint is often loosely paraphrased as “the server doesn’t keep state,” seemingly implying that the client can only perform read-only operations.
 Yet, we all know that the Web does supports many different kinds of write operations: servers do remember our username and profile, and let us add content such as text, images, and video.
 Somehow, there exists indeed a kind of state that is stored by the server, even though this constraint seems to suggest the contrary.
 This incongruity is resolved by differentiating between two kinds of state: resource state and application state .
 Only the former is kept on the server, while the latter resides inside the message body (and partly at the client).